layanemran/The-Banking-Triangle-/README.md

 - SAIBOR is treated as a primary proxy for monetary policy impact, although additional macroeconomic factors also influence mortgage demand.
 - Some partially incomplete Q4 data required aggregation from available sub-period values to maintain continuity.
+- The analysis identifies associations rather than establishing direct causal relationships.

 ---